 Tours and historical educational presentations are available to schoolchildren and to the public.
 The schoolhouse may be booked for a class or club meeting.

-To make an appointment, please contact our Schoolmistress:
+To make an appointment, please contact the EWU Education Department:

 The Cheney Normal School Heritage Center was originally known as the Jore (pronounced like jury) Schoolhouse.
 It opened for classes five miles west of Newport, Washington in 1905 and stayed open for 24 years, until 1929.
 During that time, it served as the school for all the Jore children as well as the children in the surrounding area.
 At least one student, Ivan Troyer, traveled 5 miles by horseback to attend.